khalid-bellachheb/Unity_Project_Boost/TO_DO.md

  - See with my BOSS if it is possible to upload my Project on github
  - Trying to make the Ognion Diagram with the main features

+ ## 03/12/20

+### Blender

+ - Show how to reduce the number of ploygons in 3d object
+ - Smooth the 3d object
+ - Pack the the object members of the 3d model

+### Unity Editor

+ - Use XR TOOLkit To Create a new apk on oculus quest

+###  Other Tasks
+ - Create an new application with SimLab Composer with SolidWorks